 We, here at Cordova Bay, are proud to offer a relaxed atmosphere, stunning course conditions and spectacular views.
 The grass is short in the places it should be and long in others.
 The trees are beautiful to look at and challenging to hit from.
 Mt.
 Baker rises imperiously from the horizon, daring you to match its perfection with every shot you hit.

 Keep your head down while swinging but up while you're not.
 You wouldn't want to miss the more than 75 species of birds that call Cordova Bay home.
 You'll see scores of deer.
-Now and again you'll spot mink, otter, rabbits, muskrat, and if you hook it way left on #3 you can meet Freddie and Jack, our resident goats.
+Now and again you'll spot mink, otter, rabbits, muskrat, and if you hook it way left on #3 you can meet Jack, our resident goat (R.I.P Arnie & Freddie).
 As a certified Audubon Sanctuary (the first on Vancouver Island, in fact) we offer you wildlife almost as beautiful as the gardens kept by our award winning grounds crew.

-From the Golf Shop, through 18 marvelous holes and into Bill Mattick's, our restaurant, we invite you to find out for yourself why we were named Facility of the Year by the PGA of British Columbia.
+From the Golf Shop, through 18 marvelous holes and into Bill Mattick's, our restaurant, we invite you to find out for yourself why we were named Facility of the Year by the PGA of British Columbia, TWICE!

 Welcome to Cordova Bay Golf Course.